lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 This part is the easiest one.
 We added no specific conditions to our manifest except that it should run for any pipeline (classic or YAML) by using the property *ms.azure-pipelines-agent-job.pre-job-tasks*.

-Go and run any of your pipelines and check for the result.
+Run any of your pipelines and check for the result.

 ### Enhance our decorator